 Withdrawal Flexibility

 That said, several exceptions allow you to skirt the penalties.
-For example, first-time home buyers can withdraw $10,000 from the account anytime to help with the down payment.
-In addition, you can cover qualified expenses for education, medical expenses, adoption or birth.
-Lastly, your funds are accessible if you pass away or suffer a disability.
+For example, first-time home buyers can withdraw $10,000 from the account at any time to help with the down payment.
+You can cover qualified expenses for education, medical expenses, adoption or birth, and your funds are accessible if you pass away or suffer a disability.

 No RMDs